hatakkey/MAG-cups/docs/open5gs_verification.md

 ## 1. **Checking the logs**:
-You can check the logs for the open5GS and UERANSIM
+You can check the logs for the open5GS and UERANSIM.
 ```bash
 [root@compute-1 logs]# ls
 amf.log   bsf.log  nrf.log   pcf.log      udm.log  ue1.log
 ausf.log  gnb.log  nssf.log  radiusd.log  udr.log
 ```
-The below are the logs for 1 IMSI connected
+The below are the logs for 1 IMSI connected.
 ### 1.1. **Checking the NRF**
-The NRF showing that elements are registered to it i.e. MAG-C,AMF,UDM.....
+The NRF showing that elements are registered to it i.e. MAG-C, AMF, UDM.....
 ```bash
 [root@compute-1 logs]# more nrf.log
 Open5GS daemon v2.7.1